 - You must know why you’re making a living will—and understand its terms.

 - You must have the ability to communicate your wishes—in writing, in most states.

 - You must do so voluntarily.

 The presence of state-required, disinterested witnesses and/or notaries and your required signature makes it a legally binding living will.
 With a few exceptions, generally, your created living will remains valid until you pass away.
 At any time, though, while you’re of sound mind, you can revoke, cancel, amend, or update your expressed wishes—all in writing.

 A living will allows you to communicate your wishes for specific medical crisis situations.
 This could include any medical emergency, from terminal illness to persistent comatose and vegetative states to even death.

 A living will is part of this planning process.
 And, you can create an enforceable one — with your detailed wishes — by:

-andprobate, or estate planning attorney to draft up and prepare your living will document.
+- Consult an elder law, wills and probate, or estate planning attorney to draft up and prepare your living will document.
 You might find the following websites helpful: National Academy of Elder Law Attorneys, National Association of Estate Planners & Councils, American Association of Trust, Estate, and Elder Law Attorneys, and The American College of Trust and Estate Counsel.
-The average costs of an attorney for a living will creation ranges from $500 to $2000.
+The average cost of an attorney for a living will creation ranges from $500 to $2000.

 - Completing your state’s living will, or advance directive, form.
 On the National Hospice and Palliative Care Organization’s website, for instance, for free, you can download (with instructions) and complete your state’s advance directive form.